What would the world be like without sauce? Especially these 11 top sauces.

 A wonderful dairy-free pesto.
 Or try this tomato almond pesto for an delicious twist on the classic.

 8. almond cream

-A slightly more unusual sauce, this was inspired by one of my favourite Melbourne restaurants – Cumulus Inc. I first served it with roast pork and carrots and have since used it as a more interesting option than mayonnaise.
+This was inspired by one of my favourite Melbourne restaurants – Cumulus Inc. I first served it with roast pork and carrots and have since used it as a more interesting option than mayonnaise.
 Great with roast cauliflower and chickpeas.

 9. walnut & white bean puree